Use the money you earn to get your education

 Student loan debt isn’t going away

-More than ever, young people (and their families) believe a college education is worth it, and nearly two-thirds of Americans believe it should be free to anyone who wants to go.
+More than ever, young people (and their families) believe a college education is worth it, and nearly two-thirds of Americans believe it should be free for anyone who wants to go.
 Unfortunately, college still costs money: you’re looking at $10,000 a year, and that’s only for in-state, public colleges.
 It’s even more for out-of-state and/or private colleges and universities.

 Families with mounting student loan debt are putting off contributing to savings and retirement accounts, which puts their long-term care plans on hold to pay off college.
 Young adults are looking for help from more places than just their families.
-About 90 percent of them are looking elsewhere, including student loan repayment services, 401(k) matching, and other money assistance.
+About 90 percent of them are looking elsewhere, including student loan repayment services, 401(k) matching, and other monetary assistance.